 What else to see when visiting NYC for the first time

-Now if you’re still with me and have more time to spend in New York City, we’ve just capped off the absolute brightest highlights.
-Now we want to dig into some of the neighbourhoods and boroughs not yet covered and what they have to offer.
+If you’re still with me and have more time to spend in NYC, we’ve just capped off the absolute brightest highlights.
+Now we want to dig into some of the neighbourhoods and boroughs not yet covered in this New York City guide and what they have to offer.
 I’m not going to list them in any kind of recommended order, as it will depend on your interests.
 However, if you were to ask me, Lower East Side and East Village are the most interesting, while the Upper East Side is a yawn-fest.

 After the above, Midtown is where you are going to find your next most iconic sights such as Grand Central Station, 5th Avenue stores like the flagship Tiffany’s (yep the one that Audrey Hepburn ate a croissant in front of), the Chrysler Building, Rockefeller and the Empire State.